Configure Maximum Message Size in Outlook Web App

 Find the Outlook Web App Web.config file on the Client Access server.
 The default location is <drive>\Program Files\Microsoft\Exchange Server\V14\ClientAccess\Owa.

-Open the original file using an editor such as Notepad.
+Open the original file in a text editor, such as Notepad.
 Don't use Internet Information Services (IIS) Manager to edit the Web.config file.

-Find maxRequestLength and change it to the value that you want.
+Find maxRequestLength, and change it to the value that you want.
 The value is stored in kilobytes (KB).
-The default value is 30000.
+The default value is 35000.
 The following example shows the maxRequestLength value in the Web.config file.

 Save and close the file.